Balwyn North

 Balwyn North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Balwyn North has a high level of cultural diversity, with 44.4% of its population born overseas and 48.8% speaking a language other than English at home.
-Christianity is the predominant religion in Balwyn North, accounting for 45.0% of the population.
-Buddhism is notably overrepresented compared to Greater Melbourne, comprising 6.0% versus 4.2%.
+Christianity is the predominant religion in Balwyn North, making up 45.0% of people residing there.
+However, Buddhism is more prevalent in Balwyn North compared to Greater Melbourne, with 6.0% of its population identifying as Buddhist.

 Frequently Asked Questions - Diversity